-Sausages and puddings have a high fat content - even when grilled, so keep these foods for occasional treats.
+Sausages and puddings have a high fat content - even when grilled, so choose these foods only occasionally.

 Remember that stuffing or sauce will have a lot of salt, and usually some carbohydrate too, so go for plain undressed meat or poultry and have a small amount of sauce on the side if desired.